Mentee applications are on hold until more mentors are secured as we are at capacity. Scroll down for Mentor application link.

 Roles and Responsibilities of a Mentor

-SAQA Mentors come from diverse backgrounds and bring various skills from personal experience, education, workshops and other training.
-They are selected on the basis of their desire to pass on their knowledge to developing artists, and their record of excellence in professional artistic achievement.
-Mentor qualifications include:
+SAQA Mentors come from diverse backgrounds and bring various skills from personal experience, education, workshops, and other training.
+They are selected on the basis of their desire to pass on their knowledge to developing artists and their record of excellence in their areas of expertise.

-- have significant technical knowledge pertaining to the discipline.
+- Significant technical knowledge pertaining to discipline/area of expertise

-- have ability and willingness to commit to the mentoring process.
+- Ability and willingness to commit to the mentorship process

-- have experience providing critical feedback in an individual and/or group setting.
+- Experience providing critical feedback in an individual and/or group setting

 Juried Artist Member Application Mentorship

-If you are interested being mentored for your Juried Artist Member Application, please contact Sharon Bass at email@example.com.
+If you are interested in being mentored for your Juried Artist Member Application, please contact JAMmentor@saqa.com.

 SAQA Board Members Deborah Boschert and Earamichia Brown, discuss their unique journey and how it influenced both of their practices as art quilters.